zelanko/sql-docs.de-de/docs/2014/database-engine/dev-guide/supplementary-aware-string-manipulation-sample.md

             if ((start + length) <= 1)
                 return (String.Empty);

-// The 2 if statements below guarentee that the result will match the substring function in
+// The 2 if statements below guarantee that the result will match the substring function in
 // Transact-SQL which will initialize start to 1 by subtracting from the length.
             if (start <= 0 && length > 0)
                 length--;